 By using this code, care providers can bill approximately $42 per consultation.
-This includes at least 20 minutes of nonface to face consultation that can be used to monitor the vitals, check the compliance to care plan and effectiveness of the ongoing care treatment.
+This includes at least 20 minutes of non face-to-face consultation that can be used to monitor the vitals, check the compliance to care plan, and effectiveness of the ongoing care treatment.
 This time can also be used to establish a new care plan based on the patient’s condition.
-Care providers must keep in mind that only one medical professional can bill using this code per month per patient.
+Care providers must keep in mind that only one medical professional can bill using this code per patient every month.
 To claim the reimbursement for care provided to the patient, the claim must be submitted once a month by the professional who provided care in that month.
-Medical practitioners should also use a recognized Electronic Medical Record System to securely access the patient records remotely.
+Medical practitioners should also use a recognized Electronic Medical Record (EMR) System to securely access the patient records remotely.

-Using this code, medical professionals may bill approximately $94 per consultation.
+Using this code, medical professionals may bill approximately $92 per consultation.
 This code may be used by medical professionals who offer chronic care management for at least 60 minutes per consultation.
-This refers to nonface to face consultation.
+This refers to non face-to-face consultation.
 In cases where 20 minutes of care may not be sufficient and additional detailed monitoring is required, CPT 99487 code may be used.
-Treatment, in this case, includes advanced medical care planning and monitoring.
+In this case, treatment includes advanced medical care planning and monitoring.
 A recognized electronic record system ensures smooth care transition between primary care providers and specialists.
 The 60 minutes scheduled should cover ongoing oversight, direction, and management of care plans.
 Decision making of moderate-high complexity may be needed.
 This code can be used by only one medical professional per patient per billing cycle.
 The claim for CPT reimbursement can be submitted once a month.

-Care providers have always had put in a lot of workloads doing back-end nonface-to-face tasks to manage patients.
-This includes time to schedule appointments, follow-ups to ensure that the patient is complying with the care plan prescribed, calls to collect vital patient information at regular intervals etc.
+Care providers have to put in a lot of workloads doing back-end non face-to-face tasks to manage patients.
+This includes time to schedule appointments, follow-ups to ensure that the patient is complying with the care plan prescribed, or calls to collect vital patient information at regular intervals.

-The Medicare CPT codes CPT 99490, CPT 99489 and CPT 99487 help practitioners monetize these previously unbilled tasks.
-The chronic care management CPT codes allow for billing up to $42 for 20-minute nonface-to-face care time with the patients.
-While this may be a good additional stream of revenue to practitioners, it comes with its own implementation challenges.
+The Medicare CPT codes CPT 99487, CPT 99489, CPT 99490, CPT G2058 and CPT 99491help practitioners monetize these previously unbilled tasks.
+The chronic care management CPT codes allow for billing up to $42 for 20-minute non face-to-face care time with the patients.
+While this provides practitioners with an additional stream of revenue, it comes with its own implementation challenges.

 - The technical preparedness of the practice: Medicare CCM codes can only be billed by hospitals which have a certified electronic medical record (EMR/EHR) system integrated into their practice.
-Such a financial commitment is not always affordable, especially for smaller practices.
-In 2017, changes have been proposed to remove the clause which mandates requirement of EHR systems for Medicare billing.
+Such a large financial commitment is not always affordable, especially for smaller practices.
+In 2017, changes were proposed to remove the clause which mandates the requirement of EHR systems for Medicare billing.

 - Patient Consent: Before billing for Medicare CPT codes, providers must obtain patient consent.
 Since there are no readily available templates of the consent form, each practice must spend time in creating templates that can be used based on the patient profiles they treat.
 The consent forms must also be stored for future reference.
 Obtaining patient consent before each appointment can be time-consuming.
-In 2017, it has been recommended to do away with mandatory the consent procedure.
+In 2017, it has been recommended to phase out the mandatory consent procedure.

-- Staffing needs and Billing time: Since the CCM services can be billed only at the end of each month, records such as the discussion details, conversation/email summary, care plans etc. must be maintained of each patient serviced through CCM.
+- Staffing needs and Billing time: Since the CCM services can be billed only at the end of each month, records such as the discussion details, conversation/email summary, and care plans must be maintained for each patient serviced through CCM.
 Additional staff may be needed to manage the patient consent, bill submission, and accounting procedures.
 This adds to the overheads of the practice.